-Basic Set Language

-Rephrase real world statements as logical propositions and demonstrate whether the proposition is satisfiable, tautology or a contradiction.
-(CO1)

-Infer whether a logical argument is valid from the given set of Apply premises by applying the inference rules of predicate calculus.
-(CO2)

-Show mathematical reasoning and arrive at conclusions about sets and Apply relations (CO3)

-Use the concepts of sets and relations as tools to reduce complexity.
-Apply

-(CO4) Construct the number of arrangem

-Construct the number of arrangements and selections using Apply the principles of counting.
-(CO5)

-Construct the recurrence relation for a given engineering problem and Apply solve the recurrence equation.
-(CO6)
+Basic Set Language Course Outcomes On the successful completion of the course, students will be able to Rephrase real world statements as logical propositions and demonstrate whether the proposition is satisfiable, tautology or a contradiction.
+(CO1) Apply Infer whether a logical argument is valid from the given set of premises by applying the inference rules of predicate calculus.
+(CO2) Apply Show mathematical reasoning and arrive at conclusions about sets and relations (CO3) Apply Use the concepts of sets and relations as tools to reduce complexity.
+(CO4) Apply Construct the number of arrangements and selections using the principles of counting.
+(CO5) Apply Construct the recurrence relation for a given engineering problem and solve the recurrence equation.
+(CO6) Apply

-Рр9

 COs PO1 PO2 PO3 PO4 PO5 PO6 PO7 PO8 PO9 PO10 PO11 PO12

 CO1 S М L

 CO2 S М L

 CO3 S М L

 CO4 S М L

 CO5 S М L

 CO6 S М L

-Bloom's Category ontinuo ssment Terminal Examination
+Bloom's ontinuo ssment Terminal Examination

-Category 1 2 3
+Category 1 2 3 Examination

 Remember 10 10 10 0